Kent R. Raygor

 Al Capp Enterprises v.
 The Walt Disney Company, ABC

-Defended Disney and ABC in a trademark suit filed by the owner of rights to the L'il Abner comic strip and characters, over references in the Lizzie McGuire television series to a "Sadie Hawkins Day" and "Sadie Hawkins Dance."
-Obtained a dismissal of the entire action.
+Defended Disney and ABC in a trademark suit filed by the owner of rights to the L’il Abner comic strip against claims that references in the 2001-2004 Lizzie McGuire television series to “Sadie Hawkins Day” and “Sadie Hawkins Dance” infringed various trademark rights.
+Won a dismissal of the entire action.

 Fuel Design v.
 Fox Extreme Sports Network